noi-techpark/documentation/FLIGHTRULES.md

 Finally you will see a `public key violation` error, but that's OK, because we do not have the private key available outside Jenkins' credentials module.

 Test it inside the Jenkins web-console and see what `Console Output` shows up.
+If you do not get any ssh output for some time, check your firewall rules of the remote server.

 ### I want to execute git commands on the remote server